 At least 16 one-semester courses are required for the PhD degree.
 Several of the courses are to be in the student's field of specialization, but at least three one-semester courses are to be taken in each of the three areas: algebra, analysis, and topology.
 First-year students are expected to take the three two-semester sequences in these areas.
 However, students interested in computer science may replace course work in one of these areas with course work in computer science, with the permission of the departmental Graduate Education Committee.
 One of the 16 courses must be in the area of logic or discrete mathematics, as construed by the departmental Graduate Education Committee.

-Students must pass reading examinations in any one of the languages French, German, or Russian.
+Students must pass reading examinations in either French, German, or Russian.
 It is strongly recommended that PhD candidates have or acquire a knowledge sufficient for reading the mathematical literature in all three of these languages.
 Knowledge of one of these three languages is required.

 General preliminary examinations.
 The general preliminary examinations occur in the summer after the candidate's first year of graduate study and cover algebra, analysis, and topology (or computer science, in the case of students including this option among their three first-year subjects).

 Special preliminary examination.
 For a graduate student to become an official PhD candidate as recognized by the department, he/she has to pass the special preliminary examination, an oral examination that must be passed by the end of the student's third year of graduate work.
 The student's Examination Committee determines the subject matter content of the special preliminary examination.
 This committee is chaired by the student's dissertation advisor and must include at least two additional faculty members of the department.
 The special preliminary examination will be based primarily, but perhaps not exclusively, on the student's field or specialization.
 Specific details of the form and content of the examination shall be determined by the examination committee at the time the subject matter content is discussed.

-After passing the preliminary examinations, most Ph.D. candidates teach one course per year, typically a section of size 20, supervised by senior faculty.
+After passing the preliminary examinations, most PhD candidates teach one course per year, typically a 20 students, supervised by senior faculty.